amira921/JobHacker-System/JDBC Tasks/DatabaseTask1/README.md

 ## Task 1

- Java application for connect to a database on MySQL Server and execute a query which selects numbers of fields from a table and print it with any specific format, by using load a specific driver and get the connection using DriverManager class.
+ Java application for connecting to a database on MySQL Server and executing a query which selects numbers of fields from a table and prints it with any specific format, by using load a specific driver and getting the connection using DriverManager class.

 <center> <img src="screenshot.PNG"> </center>